isakengstrom/swedish-passport-booker/README.md

 > **Note:** Make sure to not ping the website at too high a speed if running the booker in a loop.
 Setting up wait statements is a good idea.

 Have a look in the [config.py](/src/config.py) to see all the settings you'll need to set up.
 This will also guide you to the [local.settings.example.json](/src/local.settings.example.json) file, which will need to be filled in and renamed to *local.settings.json* if you're running the booker as an Azure Functions project.
 If you're not running it in this way, you'll need to get the environment variables into the runtime in some other way.
+All of the booking logic can be found in [booker.py](/src/booker.py)

 You'd also need to install the packages in [requirements.txt](/src/requirements.txt), preferably in a virtual or Conda environment.